PdCure.org

 Chelator Development Using Computational Chemistry Tools:

 Many of the chelation compounds in use today were developed during the WW2 era or at the very least, prior to the availability of tools such as "Computational Chemistry".
 These tools allow for the simulation of chemical reactions, compound optimization, compound discovery, virtual screening (VS) and high throughput screening (HTS).
 They are ideally suited for the discovery, simulation and optimization of potential chelators including the optimization and rework of current chelators.
-One key CADD feature is "docking" or the modeling of binding energy to a target where the bond of the chelator to mercury can be simulated.
+One key Computer-Aided Drug Design (CADD) feature is "docking" or the modeling of binding energy to a target where the bond of the chelator to mercury can be simulated.
 The virtual world allows for rapid development and experimentation.

 Computer-Aided Drug Design (CADD) software: